leojakus/git-training/README.md

 # git-training
-This is a training repo for git handling - branches, remote handling, etc.
+This is a training repo for git education - branches, remote handling, etc.